evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.QueryFeeContractRequest"></a>
+<a name="evmos.fees.v1.QueryDevFeeInfoRequest"></a>

-### QueryFeeContractRequest
+### QueryDevFeeInfoRequest
-QueryFeeContractRequest is the request type for the Query/FeeContract RPC method.
+QueryDevFeeInfoRequest is the request type for the Query/DevFeeInfo RPC method.